 If $S_{t^*}$ has high curvature everywhere, it is either i) convex, ii) close (in appropriate norm, see after remark 1.18 \cite{HK0}) to a tubular neighborhood of some open curve with convex caps, or iii) close to a tubular neighborhood of a closed curve.
 In these cases the surface is either a sphere or a torus.
-If there are low curvature regions on (a connected component of) $S_{t^*}$, then there are couple cases for the high curvature regions it may border.
-Considering a given high curvature region bordering a low curvature one, there will be a neck (a region where at every point after appropriate rescaling the surface is nearly cylindrical) which following along the direction of its axis away from the original low curvature region, one will find either a) a convex cap or b) another low curvature component of surface.
-In the former, there will be one surgery spot and in the later there will be two on either side of the neck region and hence four caps will be placed (so that the capped off neck is topologically a sphere).
-This discussion is encapsulated in the figure below:
+If there are low curvature regions on a connected component of $S_{t^*}$, then there are couple cases for the high curvature regions it may border.
+Considering a given high curvature region bordering a low curvature one, there will be a neck, which is a region where at every point after appropriate rescaling the surface is nearly cylindrical, which following along the direction of its axis away from the original low curvature region one will find either a) a convex cap or b) another low curvature component of surface.
+In the former case, there will be one surgery spot and in the latter there will be two on either side of the neck region and hence four caps will be placed, so that the capped off neck is topologically a sphere.
+This discussion is encapsulated in figure \ref{fig1}. $ $

-When the surgery parameters are sufficiently fine most of the above discussion applies to the lift of the surgery flows as well, because surgeries which occur at any given finite time take place in compact regions about the origin where as such points within will have a uniform lower bound on the diamter of their evenly covered neighborhood, so if the surgery parameters are fine enough (i.e. $H_{neck, k}$ large enough, $k$ depending on the time interval under consideration) all local models -- necks, caps, high curvature convex regions discussed above will be lifted to necks, caps, and convex regions in the universal cover using the local models of each will be completely contained in such a neighborhood. $ $
+When the surgery parameters are sufficiently fine most of the above discussion applies to the lift of the surgery flows as well, because surgeries which occur at any given finite time take place in compact regions about the origin where as such points within will have a uniform lower bound on the diameter of their evenly covered neighborhood (or, using that generally any contractable open set in the base is evenly covered), so if the surgery parameters are fine enough/$F_{th,k}$ large enough, $k$ depending on the time interval under consideration, all local models -- necks, caps, high curvature convex regions discussed above will be lifted to necks, caps, and convex regions in the universal cover using the local models of each will be completely contained in such a neighborhood. $ $